-- What kind of cheese.
-The short answer is, any kind you like!
-The long answer is I typically use a Mexican Cheese blend including Monterey Jack, Cheddar, Asadero, and Queso Quesadilla cheeses.
-I have also made these enchiladas with Supremo’s Oaxaca and Asadero cheese blend which is fantastic.
+- What kind of cheese?
+I typically use a Mexican Cheese blend including Monterey Jack, Cheddar, Asadero, and Queso Quesadilla cheeses for my cheese enchiladas.
+I have also made these enchiladas with a Oaxaca and Asadero cheese blend which is fantastic.

-- What kind of tortillas.
-Enchiladas are typically made with corn tortillas though if you prefer flour tortillas (which are not gluten free, FYI) then you should go for it!
-I use Mission’s “super soft” line of GF corn tortillas which are nice and pliable although yes, they still crack a little bit after rolling.
-It’s ok though because they’re smothered with sauce and cheese and nobody will ever know the difference.
-If you’re using standard corn tortillas, wrap several in a paper towel then microwave for 15-20 seconds or until warm and pliable before filling and rolling.
+- What kind of tortillas?
+Enchiladas are typically made with white corn tortillas though if you prefer flour tortillas (which are not gluten free, FYI) then you should go for it.
+I use Mission’s “super soft” line of GF white corn tortillas which are nice and pliable.

 - Hot or not?
-I use mild chili powder in the red sauce to keep the spice level at a warming 2-3 on a scale from 1-10 with 10 being super spicy.
-Feel free to use hot chili powder and/or add a pinch of cayenne pepper to spice things up.
+I use mild chili powder in the red enchilada sauce to keep the spice level at a 2-3 on a scale from 1-10, with 10 being super spicy.
+Feel free to use hot chili powder or add a pinch of cayenne pepper to spice things up.

 Who’s ready to dig into a plate of this deliciousness?!